Amutha37/fullstackopen-phonebook-backend/README.md

 This can be don't in the frontend root with the command 'npm run build'.

 The process for production build is listed in the frontend repository fullstackopen/part2/phonebook

+#### 3.11 is production build which is described in the frontend repository
+     fullstackopen/part2/phonebook

+# 3.12 Create database using command line.

+In this section we will create MongoDB Atlas cluster allows access.

+Com